“Someone should do something.”

 If that doesn’t make it crystal clear that the government is not the answer to stopping events like this from occurring, I don’t know what is.

 So how do we, as individuals, fix this?
 Simple.
-Instead of expecting someone else to do it, we do the opposite of the people who knew this was coming but did nothing.
+Instead of expecting someone else to do it, we do the opposite of the people who knew this was coming, yet did nothing.
 We do something.
 We take individual responsibility.
 We engage these kids.
 We teach our kids to do the same.
 Loneliness is a hell of a thing, especially when you’re an awkward teenager.
 It’s not hard to spot, and we’ve all known kids who have struggled.
 In our modern, digital world it’s even easier for kids to lose out on the basic human interaction all of us need.
 It is up to each of us who are parents to not only engage our own kids but to teach them how to engage with others and encourage them to do so.

 Every single person saying they saw this coming probably had at least a dozen opportunities to engage in actions that could have prevented this, none of which involved taking away anyone’s rights as an American citizen.
 It is time for all of us to take responsibility for ourselves; not only in the arena of politics but in how we interact with our fellow man.
-Arming our teachers and other school personnel is long overdue, but taking the responsibility for how we interact with others upon ourselves and teaching our kids to do the same will do more to prevent these kinds of school shootings from occurring than anything else has or could.
+Allowing our teachers and other school personnel to carry on school property is long overdue, but taking the responsibility for how we interact with others upon ourselves and teaching our kids to do the same will do more to prevent these kinds of school shootings from occurring than anything else has or could.
 It is exactly the free-market, individually empowering solution that a problem of this magnitude both needs and deserves, and the best part is we can enact it at any time ourselves, independent of government.

 Don’t wait for a solution; be one.
 Engage, and teach your children to do the same.